austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![source-upload-image-page](img/source-upload-image-page.png)

-From the source of upload image page, we can see that it is using a javascirpt named "upload.js" to process the upload.
+From the source of upload image page, we can see that it is using a JavaScript named "upload.js" to process the upload.

-We have check on the "upload.js" javascript, below is what we found interesting; basically it allow us to upload anything to ` 10.200.107.31 `
+We have check on the "upload.js" JavaScript, below is what we found interesting; basically it allow us to upload anything to ` 10.200.107.31 `

 ![content-of-upload.js](img/content-of-upload.js.png)